TAKE OUR POLL: Is Burundi’s President Out Of Line For Giving Unwed Couples An Ultimatum To Get Married By End Of This Year?

-The order follows the launch of a campaign in May by President Pierre Nkurunziza “to moralize society” in Burundi.
-Interior ministry spokesperson Terence Ntahiraja told AFP the country was facing a population explosion which he blamed on “illegal marriages”, polygamy, bigamy and “hundreds of schoolgirls getting pregnant”.
+In Burundi, The order follows the launch of a campaign in May by President Pierre Nkurunziza “to moralize society”.
+Interior ministry spokesperson Terence Ntahiraja told AFP the country was facing a population explosion which he blamed on “illegal marriages”, polygamy, bigamy, and “hundreds of schoolgirls getting pregnant”.

 He said church and state-sanctioned weddings were the solution and were a patriotic duty.
 Nkurunziza said Burundians should show their love for each other – and their country – by getting married.
 The government has since been pressuring unwed couples across the country to tie the knot.

 Pierre, a 27-year-old farmer living with his partner in Ngozi, in the north, said local officials had threatened him with a 50,000 Burundian franc ($25) fine and said any child born out of wedlock would not be eligible for free education and medical costs.

 Pierre said he had not married because he could not afford the bride price demanded by his girlfriend’s family.

 CHECK OUT RELATED POST: Should Bride Price Be Abolished?